 If you want to become an audiobook narrator, you’re in good company.
 Voice actors of all experience levels have found this line of work to be incredibly rewarding.
 But how did they get started?

 We spoke with Audie award-winning narrator Tavia Gilbert to gather tips on how she launched a career as an audiobook narrator.

-In a nutshell, aspiring audiobook narrators need to have the following skills:
+In a nutshell, aspiring audiobook narrators should work on developing the following skills:

 - A solid understanding the different kinds of narration